headwinds/daterangepicker/README.md

 I started with [Justin Stern](http://foxrunsoftware.github.com/DatePicker/) as my base since I knew I could fairly easily port it to Angular or Backbone.

-I didn't want a exact copy but to steal some ideas and also leverage momentjs to build custom ranges which [Dan Grossman](http://www.dangrossman.info/2012/08/20/a-date-range-picker-for-twitter-bootstrap/) did in this example.
+I didn't want a exact copy but to steal some ideas and also leverage underscore and momentjs to build custom ranges which [Dan Grossman](http://www.dangrossman.info/2012/08/20/a-date-range-picker-for-twitter-bootstrap/) did in this example.

 ## DEMO